mulias/mulias.github.io/content/blog/2024-06-03-possum-intro.md

 object(alpha, int)
 {% end %}

-Collections frequently use separator characters between elements.
+Collections often have separator characters between elements.
 You can use `array_sep(elem, sep)` and `object_sep(key, pair_sep, value, sep)` to handle these cases, parsing the separators but excluding them from the result.

 {% possum_example_small(input="1 2 3 4 5 6") %}
 array_sep(int, ' ')